 In relation to an audit under rule 66, the following provisions apply:

-If the auditor concludes that a material issue has been raised in relation to compliance with these rules, the allocation agent or the allocation participant to which the material issue relates must pay the costs of the auditor, and if the material issue relates to more than one person, then each person must pay the costs of the auditor in such portions that reflecttheir contribution to that material issue as determined by the auditor; and
+If the auditor concludes that one or more material issues have been raised in relation to compliance with these rules, the allocation agent or the allocation participants to which the material issues relate must pay a proportion of the costs of the auditor that reflects:

+the contribution of those material issues to the event for which the audit was commissioned, as determined by the auditor; and

+their contribution to those material issues as determined by the auditor.

 If the auditor concludes that no material issue has been raised in relation to compliance with these rules, the costs of the auditor must be apportioned between such of the allocation agent and the allocation participants, as the case may be, as the industry body determines in its sole discretion.

+If rule 75.2.1 applies and the costs of the auditor are not met in full under that clause, then the remaining costs of the auditor must be apportioned between such of the allocation agent and the allocation participants, as the case may be, as the industry body determines in its sole discretion.

 For the purposes of this rule, the costs of the auditor are those costs that have been agreed between the industry body and the auditor.